Unified Functional-Holographic Theory of the QCD Critical End Point: Critical dynamics: CEP conditions and the 3D Ising mapping

-which guarantees that the vanishing of curvature and skewness in QCD corresponds to $r=0$ and $h=0$ in the scaling theory.
-The Jacobian $J$ in Eq.~\eqref{eq:linear-map} is then nonzero provided the gradients $\nabla a_2$ and $\nabla a_3$ are not collinear at the CEP, a generic condition in two-parameter critical manifolds~\cite{Nonaka:2004pg,Parotto:2018pwx}.
 The anomalous dimension modifies field rescalings through the \(Z_{\sigma,\,k\to 0}\) factors in Eq.~\eqref{eq:field-renorm}, with the consequence that the map $(T,\mu_B)\mapsto (r,h)$ must be constructed from renormalized fields to preserve the universal fixed-point exponents and to separate universal scaling from model-dependent metric factors~\cite{Wetterich:1992yh,Berges:2000ew,Delamotte:2007pf}.
 This is implemented by evaluating $a_n$ and their gradients with the FRG-improved effective action at $k\to 0$, which contains the full feedback from the running couplings $(G_S,G_V,K)$ and from the DSE-informed quark dressing functions~\cite{Herbst:2010rf,Fukushima:2008wg,Fischer:2018sdj,Gao:2020qsj,Gies:2001nw}, and by fixing $(Z_r,Z_h)$ such that the leading amplitudes of $\xi(r,0)$ and $M(0,h)$ match the canonical Ising normalization conventions~\cite{Arean2017,Borsanyi:2020,fischer2014phase,Stephanov:2004,Parotto:2018pwx,Pelissetto:2000ek}.
 Finally, inserting the map Eq.~\eqref{eq:linear-map} into Eqs.~\eqref{eq:nB}-\eqref{eq:chiB} and using Eq.~\eqref{eq:chiB-map} one verifies explicitly that the singular parts of all QCD susceptibilities and mixed derivatives are reproduced by the corresponding Ising scaling functions with the same critical exponents and with nonuniversal amplitudes determined by the FRG-resolved metric factors and by the orientation of the coexistence line~\cite{Pradeep:2019ccv,Parotto:2018pwx,Pelissetto:2000ek}, thereby completing the proof of self-consistency and thermodynamic closure of the unified DSE-FRG-PNJL description at the critical end point.